garden-io/garden/docs/reference/commands.md

 ### garden get linked-repos

-**Outputs a list of all linked remote sources and modules for this project.**
+**Outputs a list of all linked remote sources, actions and modules for this project.**

 #### Usage